jsk-ros-pkg/jsk_aerial_robot/aerial_robot_nerve/spinal/stm32h7_nucleo/README.md

-# TCP, UDP with nucleo
+# rossrial based on ethernet (UDP) with STM32H7 Nucleo

 ## requirement: